 A: If a person has simple ama, it's generally possible to remove it from the body by enhancing or balancing agni, the digestive fire.
-First of all, it's important to begin an ama -reducing diet.
+First of all, it's important to begin an ama-reducing diet.
 This is a simple diet, consisting of warm, freshly-cooked whole foods that are light, easy to digest, and are suitable for the person's body type and season.
-The ama -reducing diet includes fresh, organic vegetables; sweet, juicy fruits; whole grains such as quinoa, cous cous, rye, barley, amaranth, millet and rice; and easily digested proteins such as mung dhal or lentil soup.
-Lassia drink made in the blender with one part freshly made yogurt, four parts water, and salt or honey for flavoris an excellent digestion-booster to drink after a meal because it contains acidophilus, a friendly bacteria that aids digestion.
+The ama-reducing diet includes fresh, organic vegetables; sweet, juicy fruits; whole grains such as quinoa, cous cous, rye, barley, amaranth, millet and rice; and easily-digested proteins such as mung dhal or lentil soup.
+Lassi — a drink made in the blender with one part freshly-made yogurt, four parts water, and salt or honey for flavor — is an excellent digestion-booster to drink after a meal because it contains acidophilus, a friendly bacteria that aids digestion.
 Cooked leafy greens such as chard and kale are especially good for improving elimination and helping to detoxify the body.
 The vegetables and grains should be cooked with tasty spices that are suitable for your body type and the season, such as Vata, Pitta or Kapha Churna.
-Or make your own detoxifying spice mixture, including turmeric, coriander and fennel.
+Or make your own Detox Spice Mix, including turmeric, coriander and fennel.
 Turmeric is an excellent spice to rid the body of ama, amavisha and garavisha, but should always be taken when mixed with other spices. *

-Avoid all of the foods that we mentioned earlier as a cause of ama fried foods, heavy foods such as aged cheese, meat, rich dessertsanything that is difficult to digest should be left out of your diet.
+Avoid all of the foods that we mentioned earlier as a cause of ama — fried foods, heavy foods such as aged cheese, meat, rich desserts — anything that is difficult to digest should be left out of your diet.
 Avoid eating or drinking anything cold.
-Drinking warm water throughout the day is a good way to flush out ama and toxins of all kinds, especially if you add detoxifying spices to make a tea.
+Drinking warm water throughout the day is a good way to flush out ama and toxins of all kinds, especially if you add spices to make a Detox Tea.

 A: Maharishi Ayurveda offers a range of detoxification products.
 For all types of toxins, the first and foremost treatment is to improve elimination.
-Digest Tone is an excellent herbal formula for supporting regular bowel movements.
+Organic Digest Tone (Triphala Plus) is an excellent herbal formula for supporting regular bowel movements.
 Taking two to five tablets of Triphala before going to bed will help purification.
-Genitrac helps flush out ama from the genito-urinary tract.
-It targets the genito-urinary channels to help eliminate toxins through the urine.
+Organic Genitrac helps flush out ama from the genitourinary tract.
+It targets the genitourinary channels to help eliminate toxins through the urine.
 Elim-Tox and Elim-Tox-O are both effective in removing toxins from the liver, blood, sweat glands and elimination system.
-For example, Elim-Tox contains Indian Sarsaparilla, Red Sandalwood, Vetiver and Neem Leaf to enhance purification of toxins through the sweat glands and skin.
+For example, Elim-Tox contains Indian Sarsaparilla (Hemidesmus Indicus), Sandalwood and Neem Leaf to enhance purification of toxins through the sweat glands and skin.
 Other herbs support elimination through the urinary tract by balancing lubrication (Shleshaka Kapha) and the downward energy in the body (Apana Vata).
-Another group of herbs contained in Elim-Toxincluding Psyllium Seed, Rose Petals, Licorice Root, Turpeth Root, Tinospora Cordifolia and Chebulic Myrobalanssupport elimination of toxins by lubricating the digestive tract and supporting the process of elimination through urine and stool.
+Another group of herbs contained in Elim-Tox — including Rose Petals, Licorice Root, Turpeth Root (Indian Jalap) and Tinospora Cordifolia (Indian Tinospora) — support elimination of toxins by lubricating the digestive tract and supporting the process of elimination through urine and stool.
 If your immunity is low due to toxins, Elim-Tox-O is another product that is effective.
-It contains two excellent detox herbs: Picrorrhiza Kurroa and Tinospora Cordifolia.
-They support the liver, the most important organ for detoxification.
+It contains an excellent detox herb: Tinospora Cordifolia.
+It supports the liver, the most important organ for detoxification.
 Elim-Tox is faster acting, but if a person has a Pitta imbalance, Elim-Tox-O is better because it first pacifies the reactivity of Pitta dosha before flushing out the toxins.

 Q: You've given a very thorough picture of how to remove ama from the body.
 Can you remove amavisha or garavisha through diet and lifestyle changes such as these?

 A: Many of these recommendations are helpful, but for both amavisha and garavisha, it's important to consult a physician trained in Maharishi Ayurveda.
 Depending on where the amavisha is located, and how advanced the symptoms or disease, the physician will also prescribe a specific diet and daily routine.
 For garavisha, it's also important to consult an expert in Maharishi Ayurveda to design a specific detoxification program and specific herbal formulas.
 Coriander leaf (cilantro) is a safe way to begin purifying mercury and other garavisha toxins from the body.
-You can eat cilantro chutney with holy basil as an addition to your diet.
-The cilantro helps remove heavy metals, and the holy basil (also known as tulsi) is helpful in eliminating amavisha and garavisha.
-If you grow it in your home it helps purify the air as well.
+You can eat Cilantro Chutney with holy basil as an addition to your diet.

 Q: What about herbal formulas for removing amavisha and garavisha?